Cheryl Cole Ignores Liam Payne Split Rumors: ''None of That Matters''

 Despite recent rumors of a split with boyfriend Liam Payne, Cheryl Cole was all smiles at the official opening of The Prince’s Trust Cheryl’s Trust Centre on Tuesday in Newcastle Upon Tyne, England.

-During the event, the singer was questioned about the possible split.
-When asked if she was "frustrated" that breakup rumors might overshadow her charity campaign, the singer let the comments glide off her back.

-She told the BBC, "Do I find it frustrating?
-No, it doesn’t bother me," Cheryl told the BBC.
+"Do I find it frustrating?
+No, it doesn’t bother me," Cheryl, who donned a baby blue turtleneck sweater, jeans and a cashmere camel-colored coat for the event, told the BBC.
 "My focus is solely on this, it’s taken seven years to get here and none of that matters.
 This is the most important part for me."

-For the event, Cheryl donned a baby blue turtleneck sweater, jeans and a cashmere camel-colored coat.
+And it appears as though that's most important to Liam too.
+Hours after the event, Liam took to Cheryl's Instagram to praise his partner.

+Earlier in the day, the "Fight for This Love" singer posted an Instagram of herself in front of a wall that reads, "Youth Can Do It," with the caption, "Youth can do it! #Cherylstrust #Princestrust #Newcastle," which Liam quickly commented on.

-Multiple outlets reported over the weekend the duo is on the rocks because Cheryl has rejected his desire for the couple to get married.
+Meanwhile, multiple outlets reported over the weekend the duo is on the rocks because Cheryl has rejected his desire for the couple to get married (although he'd previously spoken that he was not ready to settle down).

 The Sun reported that a divorce lawyer had been called in to help Liam keep his estimated £54million fortune ahead of a potential split.